 23.12 The village lies astride a sandstone ridge with an abundance of trees on the skyline.
 In its southern part, large houses are set in spacious grounds with many mature trees.
 In contrast, the northern part on lower ground comprises small properties tightly grouped along Town Street.
 Prominent areas of local sandstone walling are also a feature.
 An extension to the Conservation Area was made in 1986 to include a row of properties fronting Derby Road including knitters' cottages and a former toll-house.
+Properties on Hensons Square were removed from the Area in 1994.
+The boundaries were amended again in 2008 to include properties on Cow Lane and land to the west of Town Street.

-Map 47: Brinsley Conservation Area
+Map 4947: Brinsley Conservation Area